Video is nice to have around.

 Subtitles are quite common, and every person in the world that has a TV has likely at some point watched a movie with them.
 Subtitles are also a great way to get more engagement on social media.

 2. Translate the speech

-Another popular technique for more serious content, such as news or documentary is to first present the narrative in the original language, after which the translated voice-over is heard and the original is dipped into the background.
+Another popular technique for more serious content, such as news or documentary, is to present the narrative in the original language.
+The translated voice-over is heard, and the original is dipped into the background.

 3. Create captions

 Closed captions represent a great way to make a video accessible for those that have impaired hearing.
 These captions may be selected or unselected to appear on the screen (in the case of closed captions) or “burned” into the video, without the option of disabling them (open captions).

 Captions aren’t subtitles.
 Unlike subtitles that translate the text, captions will be presented in the language of the speaker.
 This way, if the person in the video is speaking in English, you will get real-time captions in English of what they are saying.

 Captions don’t apply only to the speech of people.
 They also include any sound that is occurring.
 For example, if birds are chirping, doors closing, music playing in the background, or bushes rustling, you’ll see it written in the captions.

 These captions should appear at the exact time when the sound is occurring and stay there long enough for the reader to see them.